isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This is under active discussion in standarization, and may be addressed in a future version of the standard by adding a new capture mode or possibly adjusting the meaning of `[=]`.
+This is under active discussion in standardization, and may be addressed in a future version of the standard by adding a new capture mode or possibly adjusting the meaning of `[=]`.
 For now, just be explicit.

 ##### Enforcement